curiousoffice/playbook/README.rst

 No one is using our software solely because it looks nice.
 There's a reason they sought out our solution.
 Our number one priority is making that outcome desirable and easily attainable.
-We make software easy to undertand.
+We make software easy to understand.
 It's not enough to be functional, users must know capabilities exist and be able to anticipate how the software is going to react to their inputs.
 Our software should be as intuitive as possible.
 We remain consistent with platform guidelines.
 Interfaces look and feel best